Our products

 Cod Fritters: Crispy Andalusian Recipe

-Codfish fritters are one of the most emblematic tapas of Cadiz gastronomy.
+Codfish fritters are one of the most representative tapas of Cadiz's gastronomy.
 Thin, crispy, and full of flavor, they are made with a light batter of chickpea flour, desalted cod, fresh spring onion, and parsley.
-In this guide, you will find the traditional step-by-step recipe, frying tips to achieve the perfect consistency, the differences from codfish balls (buñuelos), and the most popular variations prepared throughout Andalusia.
+In this guide, you will find the traditional step-by-step recipe, frying tips to achieve the perfect crispiness, the differences with codfish balls, and the most popular variations prepared throughout Andalusia.

 Table of Contents

-Codfish fritters originated in Cadiz, a city with an incomparable frying tradition forged over centuries of coexistence between Mediterranean and Atlantic cultures.
-Cadiz frying is an art in itself: light, dry to the touch, and extraordinarily crispy, very different from the heavy or oily frying found in other cuisines.
-In the "venta" and "freidurías" (fry shops) of Cadiz's historic center, codfish fritters are inseparable from a glass of Manzanilla or a good Fino sherry from Jerez.
+Codfish fritters were born in Cadiz, a city with an incomparable frying tradition forged over centuries of coexistence between Mediterranean and Atlantic cultures.
+Cadiz frying is an art in itself: light, dry to the touch, and extraordinarily crispy, very different from the heavy or greasy frying that can be found in other cuisines.
+In the "ventas" (roadside inns) and "freidurías" (fry shops) in the historic center of Cadiz, codfish fritters are inseparable from a glass of manzanilla or a good fino sherry wine from Jerez.

-The origin of these fritters is closely linked to salted cod, a product that for centuries was the most accessible protein food for the popular classes of southern Spain.
-Fishermen and humble families used scraps and flakes of salted cod to make fried batters that were filling and inexpensive.
-Over time, the recipe was refined, chickpea flour was incorporated to give it more body and character, and the fritters ascended from subsistence food to a reference tapa throughout the region.
+The origin of these fritters is closely linked to salted cod, a product that for centuries was the most accessible protein source for the working classes of southern Spain.
+Fishermen and humble families used trimmings and scraps of salted cod to make fried doughs that were filling and inexpensive.
+Over time, the recipe was refined, chickpea flour was incorporated to give it more body and character, and the fritters ascended from a subsistence food to a staple tapa throughout the region.

 Ingredients for Perfect Fritters

-To prepare Andalusian codfish fritters for four people, you will need very basic ingredients, although the quality of each of them directly influences the final result.
+To prepare Andalusian codfish fritters for four people, you will need very basic ingredients, although the quality of each one directly influences the final result.
 The cod must be of good quality, properly desalted, and the chickpea flour must be fine and lump-free for the batter to be homogeneous.

 • 200 g desalted cod (flaked or in small pieces)